-The reservations team are happy to accept type-talk calls or can answer detailed queries by email if preferred.
+Reservations staff are happy to accept type-talk calls or can answer detailed queries by email if preferred.
 Holidays can be booked online.
 On arrival at Shorefield and Oakdene there are lower desk areas at Receptions for checking in.
-Disabled parking is available in close proximity to the Receptions at all parks.
+Disabled parking is available in close proximity to the Receptions at all Parks.

-Mobile coverage in the area, particularly throughout the New Forest, can be patchy on some networks but is generally improving over time.
-Internet services are available at Shorefield, Lytton Lawn and Oakdene.
+Mobile coverage in the area can be patchy on some networks.
+Internet services are available at All Parks.
 We do not provide any signs in Braille.
-A few members of staff at some of our parks have been trained in Deaf Awareness.
+A selection of staff at some of our Parks have been trained in Deaf Awareness.

-Assistance dogs are welcome on the parks in selected pet-friendly units, plus they are allowed in the clubs and shops.
-The nearest mobility shops, for wheelchair hire etc, are in New Milton (3 miles from Shorefield), Ringwood (2 miles from Oakdene and Forest Edge), Wimborne (1 mile from Merley Court) and several in the Bournemouth/Poole area, and we can provide details as required.
-The area is well served with doctors and hospitals - our staff are always happy to advise which is the nearest one.
+Assistance dogs are welcome on the Parks in selected pet friendly units plus they are allowed in the Clubs and shops.
+The nearest mobility shops are in New Milton (3 miles from Shorefield), Ringwood (2 miles from Oakdene and Forest Edge), Wimborne (1 mile from Merley Court) and several in the Bournemouth/Poole area.
+We are happy to arrange wheelchair hire on your behalf.
+The area is well served with doctors and hospitals – our staff are always happy to advise which is the nearest one.

 Access Information Regarding our Parks

-Shorefield Country Park: we offer both a purpose-built, 6 berth lodge and a 4-berth luxury caravan designed for wheelchair users.
-Both have a level access shower and lowered oven, sink, worktops and mirrors.
+Shorefield Country Park: we offer both a purpose built 6 berth lodge and a 4 berth luxury caravan designed for wheelchair users.
+Both have a level access shower and lowered oven and sink.
 The access is a ramp and the doors have been widened.
 There is a dedicated parking area.
-The park has different types of terrain - there are some steep inclines although large areas of the park are flat.
+The Park has different types of terrain – there are some steep inclines although large areas of the Park are flat.

 Oakdene Forest Park: we offer a 4 berth luxury caravan designed for wheelchair users.
-It has a level access shower and lowered oven, sink, worktops and mirrors.
+It has a level access shower and lowered oven and sink.
 The access is a ramp and the doors have been widened.
 There is a dedicated parking area.
-Most of the park is flat parkland.
+Most of the Park is flat parkland.

 We have other types of accommodation that whilst not specially adapted may still be suitable for your needs.
 Reservations staff are always happy to advise the most suitable accommodation to suit individual circumstances.